EmreKadirTiren/dnd-websie/docs/setting up your GitHub repository.md

 ![[github-quick-setup.png]]

 In your terminal of choice, navigate to the root of your Quartz folder.
-Then, run the following commands, replacing `REMOTE-URL` with the URL you just copied from the previous step.
+Then, run the following command, replacing `REMOTE-URL` with the URL you just copied from the previous step.

 ```bash
 # list all the repositories that are tracked